brezinskieduarda/cypress-do-zero-a-nuvem/README.md

 # cy-data-test

-Sample project to demonstrate a `cy.dataTest` Cypress custom command.
+Sample project to demonstrate a complet test in `CAT-TAT`.

 ## Pre-requirements